bezmoradi/tutorials/go/16-pointer.md

 }
 ```

 In the output we would see `value of namePointer is 0x1400008e020 and its type is *string`.
-When facing a piece of code like `&name`, we can read it like "Address of name"; in other words, pointer is a variable we do not store a value in but the address of another variable (It's so likely as the word Ampersand starts with letter "A", the Go language designers used this symbol to refer to the "Address" of a memory bucket).
+When facing a piece of code like `&name`, we can read it like "Address of name"; in other words, pointer is a variable we do not store a value in but the address of another variable.
+The `&` operator is inherited from C programming language, where it has been used for the address-of operation since the 1970s.
 Technically, when you see a `*` in front of other types like `int`, `string`, `float64` etc, it tells us that it is a pointer to a type (In the above example, `*string` tells us that the related variable is a pointer to a `string`; in other words, in this example `*string` tells us that `namePointer` is a pointer (aka memory address) of a variable of type `string`).
 When we have a variable which is a pointer to something, by placing an asterisk in front of it (aka dereferencing), we get the value that is associated with the pointer (memory address):

 ```go